Cultural depictions of dwarfism: Snow White (2025 film)

 The live-action adaptation of the Disney film, Snow White, has received backlash and praise for its portrayal of the seven dwarfs using CGI.
 Well-known actor with dwarfism, Peter Dinklage, says that casting a latina actress for Snow White, but “still telling the story of the seven dwarfs who live in the cave [is] backwards”.
 Erin Pritchard, a professor at The London School of Economics, who has dwarfism, says that the production’s commitment to diversifying the seven dwarfs by varying their races, genders, and height, gives her hope that representations of little people in the media are changing.

 Wonka (2023 film)

 Wonka, an adaptation of the 1971 film, Willy Wonka and the Chocolate Factory, has received negative feedback for casting a non-disabled, average height actor as an Oompa Loompa, and using technology to make him shorter.
 Criticisms of portraying Oompa Loompas in this way included not only the perpetuation of stereotypes—little people as fantastical creatures, but some people with dwarfism felt it further restricted the opportunities dwarf actors have.

+Willow (1988 film)

+At the time Willow was created, it was seen revolutionary in how it portrayed little people as leading normal lives, having families, and being human.
+Additionally it had a positive central message surrounding the notion that size does not determine one's worth or ability to accomplish.
+Despite these progressive movements to better understand true lived experiences of a little person, the film received backlash on perpetuating stereotypes that people with dwarfism are fantasy creatures.
+For example, in the film, people with dwarfism were called Nelwyns, an imaginative race that did not exist.